-The Ember EBII and Ember EBIII use boxed baffles in a combination of vertical and horizontal baffles to prevent down shift while sleeping at night.
-The Ember EBI uses the ultralight sewn through baffles to keep weight to a minimum.
+The Ember EBII and Ember EB III use boxed baffles in a combination of vertical and horizontal baffles to prevent downshift while sleeping at night.
+The Ember EBI uses ultralight sewn-through baffles to keep weight to a minimum.

 Overall, there is not much to fault with the baffles and down fill in the quilts.
 They work as they should.
-I would have liked a little more down stuffed into each baffle but only because I personally like an overstuffed quilt.
-The hand warmer pockets and neck collar are very well stuffed with down.
+I would have liked a little more down-stuffed into each baffle but only because I personally like an overstuffed quilt.
+The hand warmer pockets and the neck collar are very well stuffed with down.

 The Ember Quilt series features either a fully enclosed foot box or a drawcord cinch cord foot box.
 The cinch cord allows the foot box to open and close as needed.
 The Ember EB I and Ember EB II have the drawcord system and the Ember EB III has the fully enclosed baffled foot box.

 I prefer the fully enclosed baffled foot box on quilts for use in colder temperatures.
 But when I want a quilt for use in warmer weather the cinch cord on the foot box is the preference.
-Thus, I like how the colder rated Ember quilt has the enclosed foot box.
-And the warm rated Ember for use on warmer weather has the drawcord closure.
+Thus, I like how the colder-rated Ember quilt has an enclosed foot box.
+And the warm-rated Ember for use in warmer weather has the drawcord closure.